-- In 2011, the average scale score of students in Illinois attending public schools in city locations was lower than the scores of students in suburban and rural schools, but was not significantly different from the score of students in town schools. - In 2011, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2011, students attending public schools in suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in suburban, town, and rural locations in 2007 and 2009 in Illinois. - In 2011, students attending public schools in city locations in Illinois had an average scale score that was higher than the average scale score of students in city locations in 2007 and 2009 in Illinois.
+- In 2015, the average scale score of students in Illinois attending public schools in city locations was not significantly different from the scores of students in suburban, town, and rural schools. - In 2015, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2015, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in 2007, 2009, 2011, and 2013 in Illinois.